 JEFF: Well, I wish it was more thematic.
 I mean I think it is may because of its unintentionally it's a sort of subliminal intentionality.
 I was born in 1969, and my mom brags about propping me up, you know, five months old or whatever I was, to watch the moon landing.
 She says, “you're going to be able to tell everybody you watched this.”
-I don't know, that sort, kind of the hope and optimism of the space program, I think, is something that has always been really kind of close to my heart and sort of the melding of that optimism with sort of the technology that's offered by close to my heart, as well.
+I don't know, that sort of hope and optimism of the space program, I think, is something that has always been really close to my heart and sort of the melding of that optimism with sort of the technology that's offered by close to my heart, as well.

 But, 123 Astronaut, my son who's now 14, I think was probably two or three at the time, and he was going to throw something up into the air, and he was doing what he thought at the time was a countdown.
 But, instead of saying three, two, one blastoff, he said “one, two, three astronaut,” and then threw this thing in the air and I said, “oh, man, I’m going to name a band that someday.”